RafyWP/litcode-apps/README.md

 NEXT_PUBLIC_TIKTOK_APP_ID="YOUR_TIKTOK_APP_ID"

 # Use http://localhost:9002/tiktok-video-anchor for local development.
-# For production, use your live Netlify URL.
+# For production, use your live Vercel URL.
 NEXT_PUBLIC_TIKTOK_REDIRECT_URI="http://localhost:9002/tiktok-video-anchor"

-# URL for the embedded YouTube video on the homepage.
-# Must be an "embed" URL, e.g., https://www.youtube.com/embed/VIDEO_ID
-NEXT_PUBLIC_YOUTUBE_VIDEO_URL="https://www.youtube.com/embed/dQw4w9WgXcQ"
 ```

 **Note**:
 - Replace `"YOUR_TIKTOK_APP_ID"` and `"YOUR_TIKTOK_SECRET"` with your actual credentials.
 - The `NEXT_PUBLIC_TIKTOK_REDIRECT_URI` must exactly match the URI you configured in the TikTok Developer Portal for the respective environment (local or production).
-- When deploying to Netlify, you must set these environment variables in the Netlify dashboard under "Site settings" > "Build & deploy" > "Environment", not in the `.env.local` file.
+- When deploying to Vercel, you must set these environment variables in the Vercel dashboard under "Site settings" > "Environment Variables", not in the `.env.local` file.

 ### 5. Run the Development Server